Referring Children for Mental Health Services and the Coordinated Services Action Team (CSAT)

 CSAT Roles and Responsibilities

-The primary role of the Multidisciplinary Assessment Team (MAT)+Service Linkage Specialist (SLS) Children Services Administrator (CSA) is to ensure that all children with an open case are screened, assessed, and linked to mental health services as needed.
-In particular, the MAT+SLS CSAs ensure that each eligible newly detained child receives a mental health screening, a MAT assessment, a MAT Summary of Findings (SOF) meeting and report, and is linked to mental health treatment, as needed.
-Additionally, the MAT+SLS CSAs ensure that each eligible newly detained child receives a mental health screening, a MAT assessment, a MAT Summary of Findings (SOF) meeting and report, and is linked to mental health treatment, as needed.
-Additionally, the MAT+SLS CSAs will:
+The primary role of the Coordinated Services Action Team (CSAT) Children’s Services Administrator (CSA) formerly known as the Multidisciplinary Assessment Team (MAT)+Service Linkage Specialist (SLS) CSA, is to ensure that all children with an open case are referred, assessed, and linked to mental health services as needed.
+In particular, the CSAT CSAs ensure that each eligible newly detained child receives a mental health referral, a MAT assessment, a MAT CFT and Summary of Findings (SOF) report, and is linked to mental health treatment, as needed.
+Additionally, the CSAT CSAs will:

-• Upon electronic receipt of the MHR/CANs from the CSW, complete MHR-specific tasks, including uploading consent, court report/investigative narrative, and Medi-Cal eligibility, for all children in an open case and documenting the information on CWS/CMS.
+• Upon electronic receipt of the MHR from the CSAT staff or CSW (on re-referrals), complete MHR-specific tasks, including uploading consent, court report/investigative narrative, and Medi-Cal eligibility, for all children in an open case and documenting the information on CWS/CMS.

 • Ensure medical Hub results are distributed to the MAT Provider.